 The two most important things a torrenting VPN should provide are excellent security and good connection speeds.
 Features like a kill switch and split tunnelling are especially useful here, too.

-Using a kill switch means your connection will be cut if your VPN fails (avoiding any unexpected leaks), and split tunneling allows you to route your torrent traffic through the VPN while letting other apps use an unprotected line.
+Using a kill switch means your connection will be cut if your VPN fails (avoiding any unexpected leaks), and split tunneling allows you to route your P2P traffic through the VPN and torrent safely while letting other apps use an unprotected line.

 Great speeds are useful for any VPN application, but when downloading from a torrent they’re especially important.
 If your download or upload speeds are at a crawl, then one of the greatest benefits of sharing P2P is negated.
-Plus, your Internet provider won't be able to tell you're torrenting at all – which means it can't selectively slow down, or 'throttle', your connection.
+Plus, when using a VPN your Internet provider won't be able to tell you're torrenting at all – which means it can't selectively slow down, or 'throttle', your connection.

-We rate ExpressVPN as the very best VPN for torrenting thanks to its blistering connections speeds and world-class security credentials.
+We rate ExpressVPN as the most capable VPN for torrenting thanks to its blistering connection speeds and world-class security credentials.
 However, there are a number of other excellent options available, so read on to find out the five best torrenting VPNs on the market today.